infraform/react-marvel-api/README.md

 ## Description

-Marvel Web Application built with React.js.
-This is a simple web application that displays the Marvel Comics database.
-The application is built with React.js.
+Marvel Application is a simple web application that displays the Marvel Comics database.
+The application is built with React.js and uses the Marvel API.

 ## Using GitHub Actions with CloudFormation